fetlife/help/02_profiles/06_how-do-i-put-intro-text-about-myself-on-my-profile.md

-# How do I edit or add an introduction to the About Me section of my profile?
+# How do I edit the About Me section of my profile?

 - Go to [your profile settings](https://fetlife.com/settings/profile/about)
 - Select the 'About Me' tab on the left